Petaling Street

-Petaling Street (Malay: Jalan Petaling, Simplified Chinese: 茨厂街, Traditional Chinese: 茨廠街, pinyin: Cíchǎng Jiē, Cantonese jyutping: ci^{4} cong^{2} gaai^{1}) is a Chinatown located in Kuala Lumpur, Malaysia.
-The whole vicinity is also known as Chinatown KL.
-Haggling is a common sight here and the place is usually crowded with locals as well as tourists.
+Petaling Street (Malay: Jalan Petaling, Simplified Chinese: 茨厂街, Traditional Chinese: 茨廠街, pinyin: Cíchǎng Jiē, Cantonese Jyutping: ci^{4} cong^{2} gaai^{1}) is a Chinatown located in Kuala Lumpur, Malaysia.
+The vicinity is also known as Chinatown KL.
+Haggling is a common sight here, and the place is usually crowded with locals, as well as tourists.

 The area has dozens of restaurants and food stalls, serving local favourites such as Hokkien mee, Ikan Bakar (barbecued fish), asam laksa and curry noodles.
 Reggae Bar Chinatown is located here.

 Traders here are mainly Chinese but there are also Indian, Malay, and Bangladeshi traders.
 It is also known for street prostitution.

 History and development

 The original Chinatown is centred on Market Square, Jalan Tun H.S.
 Lee (or High Street).
 The High Street was popular as it was higher than the rest of the town and thus less prone to floods.
 This led the wealthier population to build their shophouses here.
 As a result, the more ornate shophouses were built north of Jalan Cheng Lock and closer to the High Street business centre.